punk-security/duodo/README.md

 ## Running Duodo locally:
-Duodo can be run both locally and in Docker.
+Duodo can also be run locally.

+This tool has been tested with Python 3.11.

-To run Duodo locally, you'll need to install the dependencies in the requirements.txt by running the following command:
+You'll need to install the dependencies in the requirements.txt by running the following command:
 ```
 pip install -r requirements.txt
 ```